- Type of MS Medications

-Skeletal muscle relaxers are prescribed to treat muscle stiffness (spasticity) caused my MS. Muscle relaxers used for MS include:
+Skeletal muscle relaxers are prescribed to treat muscle stiffness (spasticity) caused by my MS. Muscle relaxers used for MS include:

 Neuromuscular blockers temporarily relax spastic muscles by blocking nerve signals that make muscles contract.
-The FDA-approved neuromuscular blocker used to treat MS-related upper limb spasticity, and urinary incontinence caused by spasticity in bladder muscle (detrusor) is:
+The FDA-approved neuromuscular blocker used to treat MS-related upper limb spasticity, and urinary incontinence caused by spasticity in the bladder muscle (detrusor) is:

 Alpha-2 adrenergic agonists

 Alpha-2 adrenergic agonists work on the central nervous system to inhibit nerve signals that contract muscles.
 The FDA-approved alpha-2 agonist used to treat muscle spasticity is:

 Potassium channel blockers improve the strength of the nerve signals transmitted by damaged (demyelinated) axons.
 Potassium channel blockers may help improve muscle function and walking in MS patients.
 The FDA-approved potassium channel blocker prescribed for MS is:

 Acetylcholinesterase inhibitors increase the level of acetylcholine, a neurotransmitter that plays an important role in attention, learning, and memory.
 Acetylcholinesterase inhibitors are approved by FDA to treat cognitive dysfunction in Alzheimer’s and used off-label in MS to enhance cognition.
 Acetylcholinesterase inhibitors prescribed for MS include: